 What is Surface Chemistry?

 It is the study of the chemical phenomena that occur at the interface of two surfaces which can be solid-liquid, solid-gas, solid-vacuum, liquid-gas, etc. Some applications of surface chemistry are known as surface engineering.
-There are various phenomena taking place on the surface of a substance and out of them some are:
+There are various phenomena taking place on the surface of substances and some of them are:

 Applications of Surface Chemistry